roycoprotocol/cross-chain-deposit-module/README.md

-# Chain Predeposit Module
+# Cross-Chain Deposit Module

-The Chain Predeposit Module (CPM) is a sophisticated system designed to facilitate predeposit campaigns for chains that want to have pre-committed liquidity into their protocols on day one.
-It consists of two main components: the ```PredepositLocker``` on the source chain and the ```PredepositExecutor``` on the destination chain.
+The Cross-Chain Deposit Module (CDM) is a sophisticated system designed to facilitate cross-chain deposit campaigns for chains that want users to commit liquidity from the source chain into their protocols on the destination chain.
+It consists of two main components: the ```DepositLocker``` on the source chain and the ```DepositExecutor``` on the destination chain.

 ## Overview